-This classic, basic shape sorter (MSRP $11, Amazon $7) includes 10 colorful shapes, a bucket container, and a shape-sorting lid that will delight baby for hours.
-It provides excellent value for the price.
+This classic, basic shape sorter (MSRP $11, Amazon $7) includes 10 colorful shapes, bucket container, and a shape-sorting lid that will delight baby for hours.
+It’s excellent value for the price.
 Note that Fisher-Price is not very forthcoming about its materials, and does not market its toys as BPA, phthalate, or PVC free, so we recommend something else if your baby is still mouthing everything.

 This space-age shape sorter (MSRP $20, Amazon $17) is two-sided and features eight objects (two each of four different shapes).
-It's made from 100% recycled plastic milk jugs (#2 plastic), and is BPA, phthalate, and PVC free.
+It’s made from 100% recycled plastic milk jugs (#2 plastic); BPA, phthalate, and PVC free.

-Hape's versatile Pyramid of Play (MSRP $30, Amazon $25) can be used for stacking and nesting, as a shape sorter, and as an aid to learn letters, numbers, and animals.
-It can be used for many months across multiple developmental stages, and nests compactly in a cube for storage.
+The versatile Pyramid of Play (MSRP $30, Amazon $27) can be used for stacking and nesting, as a shape sorter, and as an aid to learn letters, numbers, and animals.
+It can be used for many months across multiple developmental stages, and stores up compactly in a cube.

 Best first building toys

-Mega Bloks is a popular, great-value first building set — featuring interlocking blocks similar to LEGO DUPLO, but even larger in scale.
-They're also incredibly cheap, with 150 blocks included for around $30.
+Mega Bloks First Builders (MSRP $20, Amazon $15) are a popular, great-value first building set — featuring interlocking blocks similar to LEGO DUPLO, but even larger in scale.
+They’re also incredibly cheap, with 80 blocks included for around $15.
 Made of polypropylene or polyethylene.
-Unfortunately, Mega Bloks are not marketed as PVC, BPA, or phthalate free (and we disapprove highly of their misleading marketing tactics, which dare to highlight the storage bag as PVC-free!), so we recommend something else if your baby is still mouthing everything.
+Unfortunately, Mega Bloks are not marketed as PVC, BPA, or phthalate free (and we disapprove highly of their misleading marketing tactics, which highlight the storage bag as PVC-free), so we recommend something else if your baby is still mouthing everything.

-A select few LEGO DUPLO sets, including this fantastic Busy Farm set (MSRP $28), are rated for toddlers from 18 months.
-Containing 15 blocks (comprising four animals) and an accompanying book (including a basic storyline and pictures to help your little one assemble the animals correctly), it's the perfect introduction to the DUPLO world.
-For a more freewheeling alternative, also check out the LEGO DUPLO Creative Play 10570 All-in-One-Gift-Set (MSRP $15, Amazon $11).
+Select LEGO DUPLO sets, including this fantastic Busy Farm set (MSRP $13), are rated for toddlers from 18 months.
+Containing 15 blocks (comprising four animals) and an accompanying book (including a basic storyline and pictures to help your little one assemble the animals correctly), it’s the perfect introduction to the DUPLO world.
+For a more freewheeling alternative, also check out the LEGO DUPLO Toddler Starter Building Set (MSRP $20).

-If you prefer wooden toys, Haba offers a wonderful set of interlocking wooden building blocks (MSRP $45).
-They're a nice chunky size for little hands, and the interlocking blocks assist little ones with alignment and help to keep blocks together.
-They're made of solid beech wood and finished with non-toxic, water-based paint.
+If you prefer wood, Haba offers a wonderful set of interlocking wooden building blocks (MSRP $35).
+They’re a nice chunky size for little hands, and the interlocking blocks assist little ones with alignment and help to keep blocks together.
+Made of solid beech wood and non-toxic, water-based paint.

-Haba also makes a number of gorgeous wooden building block sets, featuring unique shapes, bright colors, and cute animal designs.
+Haba also makes a number of gorgeous wooden building block sets ($40-70 at Amazon), featuring unique shapes, bright colors, and interesting textures.
 They are made of solid beech wood and are painted with non-toxic, water-based paints.
-Some of our favorites are the featured Eeny, Meeny, Miny Zoo!
-Mix & Match Animal Blocks ($50 at Amazon) set as well as the to-die-for Sevilla (MSRP $90) set.
-Here are all of the coordinating sets from HABA.
+The large, to-die-for Sevilla set is our favorite, but here are all of the coordinating sets.

 Best first vehicles

-We've scoured the market for the best small wooden vehicles out there, and Hape makes our favorites ($8-11 each at Amazon)!
+We’ve scoured the market for the best small wooden vehicles out there, and Hape makes our favorites ($8-11 each at Amazon).
 Their line includes a dump truck, mini van, bus, boat, plane, and (our favorite) helicopter.
 No flashing lights or sounds, just wonderful classic design and quality construction to fuel the imagination.
-They are made of solid wood and finished with non-toxic, water-based paint.
+Made of solid wood and finished with non-toxic, water-based paint.

-This large dump truck (MSRP $28, Amazon $15) is perfect for hauling goods around the sandbox, backyard, ... or playroom.
-We love that it can easily be hosed off when you're done with it, too.
-It's made of recycled milk jugs (#2 plastic) and is BPA and phthalate free.
-If you like this one, there are also many other vehicles to choose from in the Green Toys line.
+This large dump truck (MSRP $28, Amazon $19) is perfect for hauling goods around the sandbox, backyard, … or playroom.
+It’s made of recycled milk jugs (#2 plastic) and is BPA and phthalate free.

 Best first puzzles

-Giant knob puzzles have just a few (e.g. three) big pieces with large, easy-to-grasp knobs that fit into distinct spots on a puzzle board, often featuring matching outlines or full-color pictures underneath to give baby a hint as to what belongs there.
-These are a great place to start for baby's first puzzle, from 12-15+ months.
+1) Oversize knob puzzles have just a few big pieces with large, easy-to-grasp knobs that fit into distinct spots on a puzzle board, often featuring matching outlines or full-color pictures underneath to give baby a hint as to what belongs there.

-Chunky puzzles feature extra-thick pieces grasped with the whole hand (no knob), still inserted into distinct spots on a puzzle board.
-They typically feature a few more pieces than oversize knob puzzles, yet each piece is still easy for little hands to grasp.
-Many chunky puzzle pieces also stand freely for standalone play, so they're a great choice if you want to buy a toy that will grow with your child and continue to be useful into the pretend play/preschool stage.
-Recommended for ages 18+ months.
+2) Chunky puzzles feature extra-thick pieces grasped with the whole hand (no knob), still inserted into distinct spots on a puzzle board.
+Many chunky puzzle pieces also stand freely for standalone play.

-Small jigsaw puzzles, similar to adult jigsaw puzzles but with fewer pieces that are larger in size, are the next step once your child masters all of the above.
-Some kids are ready to graduate to small jigsaw puzzles (3-4 pieces) around their second birthday, while others may be closer to three years old.
+4) Multi-piece jigsaw puzzles, smaller versions of adult-size jigsaw puzzles, are the next step once your child masters all of the above.
+Many kids are ready to graduate to small jigsaw puzzles (3-4 pieces) around their second birthday.

-For a few more dollars, Janod puzzles (most $15-ish) are very high quality and feature wonderful art.
-See all Janod chunky puzzles here.
+For a few more dollars, Janod puzzles (most $15-ish) are very high quality and feature wonderful designs.
+They offer chunky and jigsaw puzzles.
+See all Janod puzzles here.

 Best push/pull toys

-This classic alligator pull toy (MSRP $20) dances and makes a satisfying click-clack sound as it's pulled across the floor.
-It's made from organic rubberwood and non-toxic paint.
+This classic alligator pull toy (MSRP $20) dances and makes a satisfying click-clack sound as it’s pulled across the floor.
+It’s made from organic rubberwood and non-toxic paints.

-This versatile animal-train pull toy ($32 at Amazon) is an all-in-one train, pull toy, and wooden animal set.
+This versatile animal-train pull toy ($30 at Amazon) is an all-in-one train, pull toy, and wooden animal set.
 The wooden animals stand on their own for standalone play.
-It is made of solid wood and finished with non-toxic paint.
-The same line also includes other themes and trains compatible with wooden railway systems (this item, however, is not compatible with train sets).
+It is made of solid wood and finished with non-toxic paints.
+The same line also includes other themes and trains compatible with wooden railway systems.

 Best ride-on toys

-This foot-powered tricycle (MSRP $60) from Radio Flyer is made of wood and features a clever reverse design with the wide wheel base in the front so as not to trip up little feet.
-This little trike is sized for tiny riders: it's small enough for 18 month olds (and even some 12 month olds) to ride, but should still fit most two year olds.
-You may also want to consider the metal version, which is rated for one to three year olds.
+This :foot-powered tricycle (MSRP $60) from Radio Flyer is made of wood and features a clever reverse design with the wide wheel base in the front so as not to trip up little feet.
+This little trike is sized for tiny riders: it’s small enough for 18-month-olds (and even some12-month-olds) to ride, but should still fit most two-year-olds.
+You may also want to consider the metal version, which is rated for 1 to 3 year olds.

 Best activity centers and tents

-This wonderful play tent ($24.99 at IKEA, $45 at Amazon) from IKEA is cute and well designed, and offers fantastic play value.
+This wonderful play tent ($19.99 at IKEA, $29 at Amazon) from IKEA is cute and well designed, and offers fantastic play value.
 If you have a local IKEA and can pick one up in person, the value for money is unbeatable.
 It is made of polyester and polyester fiber fill, and uses safer (non-brominated) flame retardants.
-Another highly rated option that also includes a tunnel is the Pacific Play Tents Safari Tent and Tunnel Combo (MSRP $60, Amazon $40).

-This wonderful doctor's office-style wooden activity cube ($60 at Target) from B. Toys offers four sides of activities, plus a bead maze on top.
-It offers very good quality and value.
-It does take up a fair bit of floor space, though, so might not be the best choice for smaller spaces.
+This wonderful doctor’s office-style wooden activity cube ($59.99 at Target) from B. Toys offers four sides of activities, plus a bead maze on top.
+It offers fantastic quality and value.
 BPA, lead, and phthalate free.

 Best musical toys

-Your baby will go nuts shaking these little maracas (MSRP $12)!
-They are the perfect sized for tiny hands, and have very good sound.
+Your baby will go nuts shaking these little maracas (MSRP $10)!
+They are perfectly sized for tiny hands.
 Phthalate and BPA free.

-This wonderful, baby-safe glockenspiel (MSRP $26, Amazon $20) is pitch-perfect and pleasing to the ear.
-Some one year olds will be able to grasp the mallet and strike it against the keys successfully; others won't yet, but in the meantime will be happy to raptly listen to you play (and of course they'll still be able to bang the keys with blocks and other objects).
-This is a great toy that will continue to get play through toddlerhood, preschool, and even beyond.
+This wonderful, baby-safe glockenspiel (MSRP $26, Amazon $14) is pitch-perfect and pleasing to the ear.
+Baby may not yet possess the fine motor skills necessary to strike the mallet against the keys successfully, but in the meantime he’ll raptly listen to you play (and of course he’ll also be able to bang the keys with blocks and other objects).

-This is the best kids' drum (MSRP $75, Amazon $33) on the market, made by a real musical instrument company.
-Forget the little toy drums you've seen and, trust us, just get this one instead.
+This is the best kids’ drum (MSRP $75, Amazon $33) on the market, made by a real musical instrument company.
 It can be played with hands, mallets (included), or drumsticks.